This is one of my favorite antiquing spots!

 Today, containers from Europe are arriving just about every ten days to keep up with the demand of his clients.

 Each large building is filled to the brim with unique finds, and if you’re a lover of original paint and patina, you will feel like you’ve arrived in paradise.

 Be sure and have plenty of time to shop, because there are hidden jewels in every corner, even under the beautiful oak and magnolia trees!

-It’s a family affair at Charles Phillips Antiques, and though I could literally browse for hours in this beautiful, laid back country atmosphere, we always enjoy chatting with Charles (he always has an interesting story to tell) and Audrey, one of his beautiful and creative daughters, that helps to manage this amazing business.
+It’s a family affair at Charles Phillips Antiques, and though I could literally browse for hours in this beautiful, laid back country atmosphere, we always enjoy chatting with Charles (he always has an interesting story to tell) and Sue, his beautiful and creative wife, that helps to manage this amazing business.

 While browsing, I fell in love with these beautiful chests, and if you’re a shutter lover, this is the place for you.
 You will find antique shutters in any size and color.